Schoolcraft College: Athletics

 Schoolcraft College Athletic program is a part of the National Junior College Athletic Association via the Michigan Community College Athletic Association.
 The athletic teams' name is the Ocelots.

 Administration

-Some noteworthy public figures have served on the Schoolcraft College Board of Trustees in the past.
-They include Congressman Thaddeus McCotter of Livonia and former State Senator Laura M. Toy of Livonia.
+Some noteworthy public figures have served on the Schoolcraft College Board of Trustees including Congressman Thaddeus McCotter of Livonia and former State Senator Laura M. Toy of Livonia.
 The value of its endowment as of June 30, 2011 was $10.659 million.

 Business engagement

 Schoolcraft College's Business Development Center hosts several programs for regional businesses.
 The center is composed of the Schoolcraft College Procurement Technical Assistance Center (PTAC), the Small Business Development Center (SBDC) of Schoolcraft College, and Workforce Training Solutions.

 Schoolcraft College Procurement Technical Assistance Center (PTAC)

 The Schoolcraft College PTAC is funded through a cooperative agreement with the United States Department of Defense, State of Michigan and Schoolcraft College.
 The PTAC provides free government contracting assistance to businesses in selling products and services to federal, state, and local government agencies.
 The Center assists companies headquartered in Oakland County and most of Wayne County, excluding the City of Detroit and Downriver Communities.

 The Schoolcraft College PTAC operates satellite offices at Automation Alley and the Oakland County government's One Stop Shop Business Center.